 Land Rover Defender 110 / 4x4 or similar

 Dacia Duster 4x4 or similar

 Subaru Forester 4x4 or similar

-Suzuki Jimny 4x4 with camper or similar
+Suzuki Jimny 4x4 with roof top tent or similar

 What is needed to rent a camper?